AdaCore/learn/courses/advanced-ada/chapters/access_types.rst

 argument can be made that :ada:`not null` should be the default, with extra syntax required when :ada:`null` is wanted.
-This is the way `Standard ML <https://en.wikipedia.org/wiki/Standard_ML>`_ works, for example --- you don't get any special null-like value unless you ask for it.
+This is the way `Standard ML <https://en.wikipedia.org/wiki/Standard_ML>`_ works, for example |mdash| you don't get any special null-like value unless you ask for it.
 Of course, because Ada 2005 needs to be compatible with previous versions of the language, :ada:`not null` cannot be the default for Ada.

 One word of caution: access objects are default-initialized to